Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Archive of scanned maps of Romanian mountains

-Older archive of Romanian maps – seems not updated
+Older archive of Romanian maps – seems no longer updated.

 PLANNING

-I use Mapy.cz for rough planning, export the gpx and then fine-tune the trail in the Quo Vadis software.
-I also use this software to process the data collected on the trail.
+I use Locus Map or Mapy.com for rough planning, export the gpx and then fine-tune the trail in the Quo Vadis software.
+I also use this software to process and archive the data collected during hikes.

 ..